underyx/flask-redis/README.rst

 Configuration
 -------------

 Your configuration should be declared within your Flask config.
-You can declare via a Redis URL containing the database
+Set the URL of your database like this:

 .. code-block:: python

     REDIS_URL = "redis://:password@localhost:6379/0"
+    # or
+    REDIS_URL = "unix://[:password]@/path/to/socket.sock?db=0"

 To create the redis instance within your application